hanxiaomax/Learncpp_CN/docs/5-7-Logical-operators.md

     // do something
 ```

-COPY

-if _x_ does not equal _1_, the whole condition must be false, so ++y never gets evaluated!
-Thus, _y_ will only be incremented if _x_ evaluates to 1, which is probably not what the programmer intended!
+if `x` does not equal _1_, the whole condition must be false, so `++y `never gets evaluated!
+Thus, `y` will only be incremented if `x` evaluates to 1, which is probably not what the programmer intended!

 !!! warning "注意"